profweiliu/design-resilient-communities/report.md

 {:.no_toc}

 ## Purpose of the Independent Research
 This indenpendent research introduces students to the 100 Resilient Cities (100RC) initiative, one of the most influential global framework for urban resilience.
-Through comparative analysis, students will gain exposure to how cities and communities across different global contexts define risks, set priorities, and propose resilience strategies.
+Through comparative analysis, you will gain exposure to how cities and communities across different global contexts define risks, set priorities, and propose resilience strategies.

-By conducting their own comparative research and learning from peers' presentations, students will develop a broader understanding of urban resilience as a multi-dimensional concept that integrates environmental, social, economic, and institutional perspectives.
+By conducting your own comparative research and learning from peers' presentations, you will develop a broader understanding of urban resilience as a multi-dimensional concept that integrates environmental, social, economic, and institutional perspectives.

 ## Presentation (15 minutes)

-Students are encouraged to use slides, diagrams, tables or other visual materials as appropriate.
+You are encouraged to use slides, diagrams, tables or other visual materials as appropriate.
 There is no required presentation format.
 You are free to organize and communicate your analysis in a way best supports your argument, as long as the components below are clearly addressed.

 Your presentation should address all of the following areas:
 - City Context